 - Provide customer support as an employee of a service laboratory or a sales or service representative of an instrument manufacturer

 Laboratory technicians usually require a bachelor's degree in chemistry, biology, geology, physics, or a related field.

 Research positions usually require a Ph.D. and additional experience in a field of specialization (pharmaceuticals, structural biology, geosciences, materials science, physics, etc.).
-Research associates may have master's degrees and some experience.
+Research associates typically have master's degrees and some laboratory experience.